The above named Article gives “an overview” of the purpose to which the “substantive contents” of which are given below.

 First, the actual Tax Returns must be filed with HM Revenue & Customs.

-It is only after filing that they are likely to enter dialogue.
+It is only after filing that they are likely to enter into a dialogue.

 You must make the first move to avoid any potential surcharges and should make contact with HMRC before the tax is due.